 As a field consultant for HRDAG, Anita Gohdes has conducted research on estimating casualties in conflict, the challenges and biases of convenience samples, and analyzing trends in conflict-related violence.
 She has also provided statistical analysis on human rights violations in Iran and contributed toward a baseline study on violations committed against Mexican agricultural guest workers in the United States.
 She is currently working with Megan Price and Patrick Ball on estimating conflict fatalities in the Syrian civil war.
-She recently contributed towards a report commissioned by the UN Human Rights Office on documented killings in the Syrian Arab Republic, as well as a report on Deaths in Detention in the Syrian Arab Republic for Amnesty International.
+She contributed toward a report published in 2014 by the UN Human Rights Office on documented killings in the Syrian Arab Republic, as well as a report on Deaths in Detention in the Syrian Arab Republic for Amnesty International in 2016.

 Anita is an Assistant Professor of International Relations at the University of Zurich, Switzerland.
 Prior to that she was a joint fellow at the Belfer Center’s International Security Program and the Women and Public Policy Program at the Harvard Kennedy School of Government.
 Her work focuses on political violence, state repression, and the relationship between new media and conflict.
 Her doctoral dissertation, for which she was awarded the German Dissertation Prize and the Walter Isard Award, theoretically and empirically investigated the way in which governments use digital communication technology to inform their strategies of violent repression.